 We don’t know the exact answer but a 60 year-old man today has less testosterone than a man his same age had 20 years ago.
 It’s a generational threat and is partly the result of our sedentary lifestyles, environment, diet, nutrition, and the cumulative, lifetime exposure to toxins like phthalates and BPA.

-There’s no one thing that will reverse the trend of low T in men although lifestyle changes and natural supplements can help.
+There’s no one thing that will reverse the trend of low T in men although lifestyle changes and natural supplements can definitely help.
 You need to take small steps as part of an overall lifestyle program to get back the energy, vitality, and sexual health of your earlier years.
-Reducing your exposure to fragrances and aftershaves is a great start.
+Reducing your exposure to fragrances and aftershaves is a great start and a big piece of the puzzle.
 For more information on how to protect your sexual and overall health as you age, be sure to check out my latest book Your New Prime: 30 Days to Better Sex, Eternal Strength, and a Kick-Ass Life After 40.